Medicare Supplement Plan K: Coverage, Costs, Pros & Cons

 Medicare Supplement Plan K is a standardized Medigap policy that covers 50% of most Original Medicare cost sharing after Medicare pays its portion.
 CMS sets the benefits for all Plan K policies sold in the U.S., so coverage is identical regardless of which insurer sells it.
 Premiums vary by insurer, state and pricing method.

-Plan K is designed for Medicare enrollees who want a lower monthly premium and can absorb more out-of-pocket costs during the year.
-Its 2026 annual out-of-pocket limit of $8,000 caps total exposure once covered Part A and Part B co-insurance and copayments accumulate, per CMS.
-Once you reach that limit, Plan K pays 100% of covered costs for the rest of the calendar year.
+Plan K suits Medicare enrollees who want a lower monthly premium and can absorb more out-of-pocket costs through the year.
+The 2026 annual out-of-pocket limit is $8,000, per CMS, capping total exposure once covered Part A and Part B co-insurance and copayments add up.

 What Does Medicare Supplement Plan K Cover?

 Medicare Supplement Plan K pays 100% of Part A hospital co-insurance and 50% of most other Medicare cost sharing once Original Medicare has paid its share.
 The 2026 out-of-pocket limit of $8,000 applies to covered Part A and Part B co-insurance and copayments, per CMS.
-After you reach that limit, Plan K pays 100% of covered costs for the rest of the calendar year.

 hospital icon

-Part A hospital co-insurance:
+Part A hospital co-insurance

 100% covered Plan K pays all Part A co-insurance and hospital costs up to 365 days after Medicare benefits are exhausted.